Skip to Content

 Statutory expungement focuses on the following types of matters:

-- Certain drug crimes
+• Certain drug crimes

-- Juvenile crimes prosecuted in adult courts
+• Juvenile crimes prosecuted in adult courts

-- Cases decided in the defendant's favor
+• Cases decided in the defendant's favor

-- Cases in which the defendant was placed in a diversion program
+• Cases in which the defendant was placed in a diversion program

-- Cases involving petty misdemeanor, misdemeanor, and gross misdemeanor offenses
+• Cases involving petty misdemeanor, misdemeanor, and gross misdemeanor offenses

-- Cases involving specified felonies
+• Cases involving specified felonies

 If a person's offense does not qualify for a statutory expungement, they may try to have their record sealed through the inherent authority process.
-This vehicle provides that the court can decide whether or not someone's record can be cleared.
+This vehicle provides that the court can decide whether or not a person's record can be cleared.
 The decision is not based on grounds provided in the expungement statute.
-Often, such an expungement is granted when the petitioner's constitutional rights were violated or a criminal justice agency abused their discretion.
+Often, such an expungement is granted when the petitioner's constitutional rights were violated or a criminal justice agency abused its discretion.
 An inherent authority expungement only clears records held by the court.

 Minnesota’s “Ban the Box” Law

-This "Ban the Box" Minnesota law prevents employers from asking about a candidate’s criminal record in an initial job application.
+This "Ban the Box Minnesota law prevents employers from asking about a candidate’s criminal record in an initial job application.
 The restrictions help those with rap sheets at least get a foot in the door.
 However, the law only limits employers’ ability to question candidates at the initial application stage.
 For this reason, the law has little, if any, practical ability to stop employers from rejecting applicants due to his or her criminal history.
 Employers are not changing their beliefs on actually hiring people with criminal records.
 Instead, they are changing their hiring processes to avoid ending up in court.

 Why Do You Need a Lawyer for Expungement?

 Firstly, an expungement lawyer has a deep understanding of Minnesota’s specific laws and procedural requirements.
 They can help determine if you are eligible for expungement and what types of records can be sealed.
-This legal expertise can significantly increase the likelihood of your petition being approved.
+This legal knowledge can significantly increase the likelihood of your petition being approved.

 Secondly, a lawyer can handle the intricate paperwork and filing processes, ensuring that all documents are correctly completed and submitted on time.
 This reduces the risk of administrative errors that could delay or jeopardize your case.